zjrohrbach/markdown-wkshts/Physics-Agenda.md

-Mon, Nov 15 / Tue, Nov 16
+Wed, Nov 17
 =====================

 Objectives
 ------------
-- Be able to explain the difference between mass and weight.
+- Be able to resolve the "Horse and Cart Problem"
-- Be able to explain the elevator effect.
+- Be comfortable solving net force problems.

 Agenda
 ---------

 1. SSR
-2. Warmup Question
-3. Mass vs. Weight Reading and Notes <sub>[video if absent](https://www.youtube.com/watch?v=nUJYax3rPKE)</sub>
-4. Elevator Effect
+2. Horse and Cart Problem Discussion <sub>video if absent</sub>
+3.

 Announcements